Buying A Commercial Property?

 - How big? – This will always be a difficult decision to make as you don’t want to be huddled in a tiny section of a massive property, however it is important that your business has room to grow into the space you now own.
 Moving your business is extremely stressful so it is important to take size into account at the beginning.

 - Class of Property – the local authority in each area gives a classification to all commercial property, depending on how that property is used and how it is allowed to be used.
 Be aware of buying a property where you will need to apply for a change of use as this may not go through and you will be stuck with a property that you can use.
 Some change of use does not need to go through planning, but it is worth checking first.

 - Mortgages – taking advice from a specialist financial advisor will help you to make the right mortgage choice.
 You will need to show a clear business plan and give details of how you plan to repay the loan and over what term.
 This will include details of your past accounts and profit and loss projections.

-If you would like to know more about buying a commercial property or you need help with a purchase, please call Christopher Taylor on 01264 353411 or email on email@example.com and they can provide you with all the advice you need to make you commercial property purchase a successful venture.
+If you would like to know more about buying a commercial property or you need help with a purchase, please call Christopher Taylor on 01264 325815 or email email@example.com.
+He can provide you with all the advice you need to make your commercial property purchase a successful venture.

 Return to News